victor3r/dev-radar/README.md

 ## 🚀 Getting started

-1. Clone this repo using `git clone git@github.com:victor3r/DevRadar.git`
+1. Clone this repo using `git clone git@github.com:victor3r/dev-radar.git`
-2. Move yourself to the appropriate directory: `cd DevRadar`<br />
+2. Move yourself to the appropriate directory: `cd dev-radar`<br />

 ### Getting started with the backend server